HitomiMo/CIND820_Capstone-Project/README.md

 However, the test set is not a golden standard test set.
 Therefore, the results may be changed after re-running the process.

 # Next
-1. Split the dataset into training and golden standard test set and re-run the process
+1. Split the dataset into training and golden standard test sets and re-run the process
 2. Apply cross-validation
+3. Complete classification reprot
-3. Unsupervised Machine Learning (association rules)
+4. Unsupervised Machine Learning (association rules)